 Something for Everyone in Buffalo National River Country

-But it took years of debate and the hard work of many landowners, individuals, groups, politicians and federal agencies to pass the legislation designating the Buffalo as a national river.
+It took years of debate and the hard work of many landowners, individuals, groups, politicians and federal agencies to pass the legislation designating the Buffalo as a national river.
 Today, the National Park Service oversees 95,730 acres and three designated wilderness areas within that acreage.
 Rushing whitewater is interspersed among sections of calmer water as the river wends its way 135 miles through the lush green valley that is home to elk, deer, black bear and other woodland creatures.
 Tall limestone bluffs in earthy hues of gray, tan and brown are defining features of the Buffalo.
 It is one of the few remaining undammed rivers in the lower 48 states.

 Activities in the Park